 About Merlion Statue

-The prince’s lion head sits on the body of a fish, which is symbolic of Singapore’s roots as a fishing village and from which the “Mer” half of Merlion’s name derives, meaning “Sea”.
+The prince’s lion head sits on the body of a fish, which is symbolic of Singapore’s roots as a fishing village and from which the ‘Mer’ half of Merlion’s name derives, meaning ‘Sea’.

 Whilst there are actually 5 official Merlion statues, the original was built by Singapore craftsman Lim Nang Seng between 1971 and 1972, weighing 70 tons and reaching 8.6 metres high.
 The statue was opened by Prime Minister Lee Kuan Yew on 15 September 1972, standing at the mouth of the Singapore River.

 However, when it was completed in 1997, the Esplanade Bridge blocked views of the Merlion.
 So in 2002, the statue was relocated 120 metres away to the current Merlion Park looking out over Marina Bay.
 In 2009, the Merlion was hit by lightening an fragments of its head were scattered on the ground.

 Today, guarding Singapore from its perch in Merlion Park, the Merlion Statue is flanked by 2 smaller versions of the Merlion.
 This giant statue spouts a smooth line of water into the river before it.
 You cannot miss this icon if you’re wandering about the city, particularly at night when it is dramatically lit up from below.

 Getting to the Merlion Statue

 Merlion Park is completely free to visit and boasts lots of restaurants, shops and cafes offering Singapore’s local delicacies.
 The statue is located at 1 Fullerton near the Marina Bay waterfront and is a short walk from Raffles Place MRT station.